paolo-projects/esp8266-relay-server/README.md

 A `Cert.sample.h` and a `Config.sample.h` are provided, into which you have to put your own configuration and rename the files to `Cert.h` and `Config.h` when done.

-Can be compiled through Arduino IDE and the proper ESP library, by renaming the `relay_controller.cpp` to `relay_controller.ino` and fixing the imports, or through PlatformIO natively.
+Can be compiled natively through VSCode and the Platform.io extension, which makes configuration, testing and project maintenance easy.

 # The clients